felixlopz/hubrise-test-task/content/blog/en/20230510-catalog-variants/__post.md

 ## API Changes

-When uploading a catalog to HubRise, you can now optionally include a `variants` array, at the same level as the `categories` array.
+HubRise catalogs can now optionally include a `variants` array, at the same level as the `categories` array.
 This array contains one object per variant, with each object having a unique `ref` and a non-empty `name`:

 ```json
 {